Skip to main content

 The Power of Perceptions & Understanding: Changing How We Deliver Treatment & Recovery Services

-This four-part webcast series from the Substance Abuse and Mental Health Services Administration educates healthcare professionals about the importance of using approaches that are free of discriminatory attitudes and behaviors in treating individuals with substance use disorders and related conditions, as well as patients in recovery.
+This four-part webcast series from SAMHSA educates healthcare professionals about the importance of using approaches that are free of discriminatory attitudes and behaviors in treating individuals with substance use disorders and related conditions, as well as patients in recovery.

 The Maryland Addiction Consultation Service is administered by the University of Maryland School of Medicine and funded by the Maryland Department of Health, Behavioral Health Administration.